National Credit Union Administration (NCUA).

 (iii) The fair value of the options as determined by an independent third party.

-Adjusted trading or short sales.
-A Federal credit union may not engage in adjusted trading or short sales.
+A federal credit union may not engage in adjusted trading or short sales.

 (a) Derivatives.
-A Federal credit union may not purchase or sell financial derivatives, such as futures, options, interest rate swaps, or forward rate agreements, except as permitted under §§ 701.21(i) and 703.14(g) of this chapter;
+A federal credit union may not purchase or sell financial derivatives, such as futures, options, interest rate swaps, or forward rate agreements, except as permitted under §§ 701.21(i) and 703.14(h) of this chapter;

 (b) Zero coupon investments.
-A Federal credit union may not purchase a zero coupon investment with a maturity date that is more than 10 years from the settlement date;
+A federal credit union may not purchase a zero coupon investment with a maturity date that is more than 10 years from the settlement date; and

-(d) A Federal credit union may not purchase a commercial mortgage related security that is not otherwise permitted by Section 107(7)(E) of the Act; and
+(d) A federal credit union may not purchase a commercial mortgage related security that is not otherwise permitted by section 107(7)(E) of the Act.